skymethod/minipub-docs/info/activitypub-for-podcast-apps/index.md

 Podcast client apps could also choose to use the server-to-server (or _s2s_) ActivityPub interactions to host their own comments for federation out to the server specified by the podcaster in their feed.
-This requires more work, but means a higher fidelity integration with popular fediverse server implementations, since this is the part of ActivityPub they support the most.
+This requires more work, but means a higher fidelity integration with popular Fediverse server implementations, since this is the part of ActivityPub they support the most.

 This would be the right choice if a podcast client app wanted to use an existing user system without having to deal with users creating new accounts on external servers.